Axeln78/Transferability-of-spectral-gnns/README.md

-# Paper Material
+# An Experimental Study of the Transferability of Spectral Graph Networks

-### Experiments for the paper ´An Experimental Study of the Transferability of Spectral Graph Networks´
+This repository holds the corresponding code to the paper ´An Experimental Study of the Transferability of Spectral Graph Networks´ by Axel Nilsson and Xavier Bresson.

-This repository holds the corresponding code to the paper ´An Experimental Study of the Transferability of Spectral Graph Networks´.
 The focus of the work is to study the performance of the ChebNet, a spectral graph neural network, with regards to other spacial methods on datasets made out of sets of graphs.
 The datasets are all from the open benchmarks OGB and benchmarking-gnns.
 The figure below shows the summary of the chosen tasks.

 ![](images/img_tasks.png)